TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.DirectoryInsights/docs/exports/Get-JcSdkEventInterval.md

   - `StartTime <DateTime>`: query start time, UTC in RFC3339 format
   - `[EndTime <DateTime?>]`: optional query end time, UTC in RFC3339 format
   - `[IntervalValue <String>]`: Interval Value.
 This specifies how many units you want to bucket the event counts by         optional
+  - `[SearchTerm <ISearchTerm>]`: SearchTerm is the filter portion of the query         it contains only one of 'and' or 'or' conjunction maps
-  - `[SearchTermAnd <ITermConjunction>]`: TermConjunction represents a conjunction (and/or)         NOTE: the validator limits what the operator can be, not the object         for future-proof-ness         and a list of sub-values
+    - `[And <ITermConjunction>]`: TermConjunction represents a conjunction (and/or)         NOTE: the validator limits what the operator can be, not the object         for future-proof-ness         and a list of sub-values
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[SearchTermOr <ITermConjunction>]`: TermConjunction represents a conjunction (and/or)         NOTE: the validator limits what the operator can be, not the object         for future-proof-ness         and a list of sub-values
+    - `[Or <ITermConjunction>]`: TermConjunction represents a conjunction (and/or)         NOTE: the validator limits what the operator can be, not the object         for future-proof-ness         and a list of sub-values
   - `[Timezone <String>]`: TimeZone.
 Specify the timezone in which the user is in         optional

+SEARCHTERM <ISearchTerm>: SearchTerm is the filter portion of the queryit contains only one of 'and' or 'or' conjunction maps
+  - `[And <ITermConjunction>]`: TermConjunction represents a conjunction (and/or)         NOTE: the validator limits what the operator can be, not the object         for future-proof-ness         and a list of sub-values
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[Or <ITermConjunction>]`: TermConjunction represents a conjunction (and/or)         NOTE: the validator limits what the operator can be, not the object         for future-proof-ness         and a list of sub-values

 ## RELATED LINKS